pydicom/pynetdicom/README.rst

 | N-GET         | ``evt.EVT_N_GET``   |                                       |
 +---------------+---------------------+---------------------------------------+

+With the exception of the C-ECHO service, a user-defined handler must be bound to a corresponding event in order to complete a DIMSE service request.
 Events can be imported with ``from pynetdicom import evt``and a handler can be bound to an event prior to starting an association through the *evt_handlers* keyword parameters in ``AE.start_server()`` and ``AE.associate()`` which is a list of ``(event, handler)`` tuples.